HomePittsburgh: A Geek HistoryAllegheny City and the Silent Film Era

 During the silent film era, Lois Weber wielded authority over her productions like few other filmmakers at the time.
 Many of her subject matters were controversial, dealing with the hypocrisy of society, drug addiction, marital infidelity, birth control, and capital punishment.

 In the film The Hypocrites, for instance, Weber created a character named “The Naked Truth,” who was portrayed by a literally naked woman – the first depiction of full-frontal nudity in a motion picture.
-While such topics and filming techniques led to an uproar amongst the various state censoring boards, the critics at the time praised her work and the added publicity helped to make Lois Weber’s films of a financial success.
+While such topics and film techniques led to an uproar amongst the various state censoring boards, the critics at the time praised her work and the added publicity helped to make Lois Weber’s films a financial success.

 Weber was a “realist” who sought to depict “life as it was” within her works.
 This soon conflicted with Hollywood, however, which believed that the future of the film industry resided in “escapist” comedies and dramas that allowed the audience to leave life’s problems behind.
 Weber’s personal moralistic view likewise put her at odds with the greater community-at-large.
 The advent of sound only further alienated her from a new breed of Hollywood producers, and she was quickly forgotten shortly afterwards.